Necrozmalabs/orl_docs/src/content/docs/guides/credit.md

 ### Free Credits for New Users

-Every new user who signs up on the platform receives **100 free credits**.
+Every new user who signs up on the platform receives **50 free credits as the part of Open Research Laboratory Early Adopter Program**.

 This is more than enough to:
 - Run multiple experiments